akurre/vaycay_v2/MIGRATION_PLAN.md

 ---

-## 🎯 Phase 4: Code Cleanup & Legacy Migration
+## ✅ Phase 4: Code Cleanup & Legacy Migration - COMPLETE

 ### Overview
-With the GraphQL API fully functional and the frontend successfully migrated, Phase 4 focuses on cleaning up the codebase by archiving Python code and removing unused dependencies.
+With the GraphQL API fully functional and the frontend successfully migrated, Phase 4 focused on cleaning up the codebase by archiving Python code and removing unused dependencies.

+### Completion Date
+October 27-28, 2025

-### Goals
+### Goals Achieved
-1. Archive all Python backend code to the `legacy/` directory
+1. ✅ Archived all Python backend code to the `legacy/` directory
-2. Remove unused Python dependencies and configuration files
+2. ✅ Removed unused Python dependencies and configuration files
-3. Clean up Docker configuration to remove Python services
+3. ✅ Cleaned up Docker configuration to remove Python services
-4. Update documentation to reflect the new architecture
+4. ✅ Updated documentation to reflect the new architecture
-5. Simplify project structure for maintainability
+5. ✅ Simplified project structure for maintainability

 ---

-### 1. **Audit Current Python Files** (15 minutes)
+### 1. **Audit Current Python Files** (COMPLETED)

 **Files to Archive:**